JornPrengerFormeel/Style_CurlyBrackets/README.md

 # the-bilderbeek-style

-This is the awesome way of writing with curly brackets as spacing.
+The Bilderbeek style is the awesome way of writing with curly brackets as spacing.

-* like this:
+## Standard Bilderbeek style

 ```
 void setup()
 {